-Program Code 1001
+Program Code 1001 CIP 24.0101

-CIP 24.0101

 Gordon Rule (State Rule 6A-10.30) requires all students enrolling in a Florida public college or university after October 1982 to complete four courses (twelve credit hours) with multiple writing assignments and two courses (six credit hours) of mathematics at the level of college algebra or higher.
 Each Gordon Rule course must be completed with a grade of "C" or better.
-Additionally, an Effective Communication digital badge is awarded to students upon successful completion of Freshman English I (ENC 1101) or an English course with ENC 1101 as a direct prerequisite.
-See an academic advisor for more information.
 Gordon Rule courses are designated below by "(GR)" following the course title.